czhc/czhc.github.io/collections/_posts/2021-08-04-eip-1559-expert-panel.md

 ---
-title: EIP-1559 Expert Panel review
+title: EIP-1559 Mega Post
-description: AMA panel notes and additional reading materials
+description: EIP-1559 or Ethereum's London hardfork includes significant changes to the gas fees and ETH tokenomics.
+This is a recollection of AMA panel notes and reading materials on the subject.
-categories: [notes]
+categories: [notes, ethereum]
-tags: [ethereum, eip-1559, mev, bankless]
+tags: [ethereum, eip-1559, mev, bankless, deribit, paradigm, flashbots]
-last_modified_at: "2021-08-04"
+last_modified_at: "2021-08-05"
 published: true
 ---
-Quick notes from the AMA.
-Will be edited with additional points from Appendix materials

 **Panel**